1-888-746-8388

 Guided Tours

-To visit either section of Antelope Canyon, you must join a guided tour.
+Now to discuss the tours themselves, the first thing you need to know is that you must join a guided tour to explore Antelope Canyon.
 These tours are led by experienced Navajo guides who provide valuable insights into the canyon's history, geology, and culture.

 The duration of the tours can vary but mostly fall into the range of one to two hours.
-When you look at times on tour operators' websites, they make or may not include the time it takes to hike to Antelope Canyon itself.
+When you look at times on tour operators' websites, they may or may not include the time it takes to hike to Antelope Canyon itself.
+If you're unsure and are on a very tight schedule, it doesn't hurt to reach out to the tour operator and ask.

 Time of Day